heisenberg141/Testbed/source/readme.md

 3. If you are using the jet racer for the test bed, turn it on and control it using the example script `teleoperation.ipynb` the remote controller.
 The script, `trajectory.py` will mark the trajectory of the car as it moves on the test bed.
 Refer to the picture below.
 ![illustration](trajectory_illustration.png)

+Rest of the scripts help in seemless running of the above mentioned applications.
+If you want to add a functionality to the codebase, you can study working of the entire pipeline.

+## Common Errors
+While compiling the repository and running the codes, you may run into the following errors:
+ __1.__ While running overlay.py or trajectory.py, you may encounter an error message that the ceiling camera cant be detected.
+In that case, make sure that the camera is connected properly.
+If nothing seems to work, open the file that is not working in a text editor, identify the line in which video feed is being capured (it should look something like `capture=cv2.VideoCapture(1)`), and try putting some other numbers instead of `1` in the argument.
+Normally, `2` should work fine.

+ __2.__ While running generate_network.py, if no matplotlib window is being displayed, refer to the following link: https://www.pyimagesearch.com/2015/08/24/resolved-matplotlib-figures-not-showing-up-or-displaying/